Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-relational-database-models.md

 }
 ```

-And that is literally all you need to make relations between models.
+And that is all you need to make relations between models.

 Let's run a new migration since we altered our existing migration.